chef/kitchen-vcenter/README.md

 This takes a VM or template, copies the whole disk and then boots up the machine.
 Default mode of operation.

+Required prilveges:
+- Datastore.AllocateSpace
+- Network.Assign
+- Resource.AssignVMToPool
+- VirtualMachine.Interact.PowerOn
+- VirtualMachine.Provisioning.Clone
+- VirtualMachine.Provisioning.DeployTemplate

+- VirtualMachine.Config.Annotation (depending on `customize` parameters)
+- VirtualMachine.Config.CPUCount (depending on `customize` parameters)
+- VirtualMachine.Config.Memory (depending on `customize` parameters)
+- VirtualMachine.Config.EditDevice (if `network_name` is used)
+- DVSwitch.CanUse (if `network_name is used with dVS/lVS)
+- DVPortgroup.CanUse (if `network_name is used with dVS/lVS)

 ### Clone mode: linked

 Instead of a full copy, "linked" uses delta disks to speed up the cloning process and uses many fewer IO operations.
-The `template` parameter has to reference a VM in this case, a template will not work.
 After creation of the delta disks, the machine is booted up and writes only to its delta disks.

+The `template` parameter has to reference a VM (a template will not work) and a snapshot must be present.
+Otherwise, the driver will fall back to creating a full clone.

 Depending on the underlying storage system, performance may vary greatly compared to full clones.

+Required prilveges: (see "Clone mode: full")

 ### Clone mode: instant